AntonyThorpe/silvershop-jsonresponse/docs/en/documentation.md

-# Documentation of Silvershop JSON Response
+# Documentation of SilverShop JSON Response

 ## Example of returned JSON data following adding an item to the Cart
 ```json